Learning Disabilities and Autism: Promoting Positive Outcomes

 This conference will feature keynotes and panel discussions from a roster of distinguished speakers on issues pertinent to ensuring the NHS is fit for the future, including; the viability of government investment pledges, showcasing innovative tech-driven health and social care initiatives and spotlighting service improvements to refine the quality of care offered by the NHS; leading to a re-allocation of valuable resources and capital.

-The conference's keynote address will expand on five priorities of the long term plan that will play an integral role in delivering wholesale clinical and cultural change within the NHS:
+The keynote address will expand on priorities of the long term plan that will play an integral role in delivering wholesale clinical and cultural change within the NHS.
+Including:

 Emily will be taking questions following the keynote address.

 Digital innovation in healthcare has opened up new possibilities to treat patients remotely, to improve patient flow through digital appointments and acute discharge; to access medical records on the road for community practitioners or to share information from emergency services en route to hospital.
 The NHS Long Term Plan must ensure these new opportunities can be grasped, that NHS staff have the right digital skill set and the right technology in place to improve care.